Introduction to Operations and Supply Chain Management:

 The specific contributions to S&OP represent the demand side, where sales and marketing take responsibility; the supply side, where operations and supply chain management does the capacity research; and finance, which does the financial goals analysis.
 The results are merged and reconciled so that aggregate demand and supply are in balance and meet business and financial goals to the extent possible.

-Product and Brand Management, Marketing and Sales Contributions in Operations and Supply Chain Management:
+Marketing and Sales Contributions in Supply Chain Operations:

-The following contributions go into the planning process from the demand organization for review by the full team:
+The following contributions go into the value chain and planning process from the demand organization for review by the full team:

 Operations and Supply Chain Management Contribution:

-Operations and Supply Chain Management makes the following contributions to the plan, to be reconciled with the numbers and strategies from the sales and marketing side:
+Supply chain operations makes the following contributions to the plan, to be reconciled with the numbers and strategies from the sales and marketing side:

 - Output and resources.
 Products are grouped into families, with specific output targets for each product family during the planning horizon (usually 12 to 18 months).
 These targets include the following: